thiennp/frontend-mastery-hub/levels/46/README.md

-# Level 46: Solid.js Framework
+# Level 46: Stencil Framework

 ## Overview
-This level focuses on solid.js framework and provides comprehensive learning materials, examples, and projects.
+This level focuses on stencil framework and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of solid.js framework
+- Understand the core concepts of stencil framework
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns